 We are committed to ensuring ethics in publication and high quality of scholarship.
 Conformance to standards of ethical behaviour is therefore expected of all parties involved: Authors, Editors, Reviewers, and the Publisher.

 Authors: By submitting a manuscript, the author(s) warrant that the manuscript is their own, original work and that it has neither been published previously nor is currently being considered for publication elsewhere.
 Submitting the same manuscript concurrently to more than one journal is unacceptable.
 Authors should cite publications that have been influential in determining the nature of the reported work.
 Plagiarism in all its forms constitutes unethical conduct and is unacceptable.
 The corresponding author should ensure that there is a full consensus of all co-authors in approving the final version of the paper and its submission for publication.
+Authors must disclose the ethical clearance/approval details attained for their research reported in their article.

 Editors: The editors of this journal will evaluate manuscripts exclusively on the basis of their academic merit and fit with the journal's themes.
 The editors are responsible for deciding which submitted papers should be published.
 The editor and any editorial staff must maintain confidentiality and not disclose any information about a submitted manuscript to anyone other than the corresponding author, reviewers, potential reviewers, other editorial advisers, and the publisher.
 The editors will not use unpublished information in their own research without the express written consent of the author.
 Editors should take reasonable responsive measures when ethical complaints have been presented concerning a submitted manuscript or published paper.